dashbase/dashbase-quickstart/README.md

 ```
 docker stack deploy -c docker-stack-core.yml dashbase-core
 ```
+*Note: At this point Dashbase is running and you can find the UI on the default port: 8080 of the machine.
+(On a Mac, it's localhost:8080, and you'll have to click past the security warnings.)
+You'll be able to click on Cluster Overview and see multiple internal tables (their names prepended with an underscore) that are collecting system metrics.

-5. Create a table with 1 partition, 1 replica, and smaller heap size for testing.
+5. Create a table in the Dashbase with 1 partition, 1 replica, and smaller heap size for testing.
 This command outputs a docker-stack-quickstart.yml that we will use to deploy our table stack.
 ```
 docker run -v $PWD:/output dashbase/create_table quickstart -p 1 -r 1 --heap-opts "-Xmx4g -Xms2g -XX:NewSize=2g"
 ```